-Beneficiary Cities for the prevention of youth social exclusion and violence in the Americas using as vector of change the practice of art and sports – are those that have partnered with RYF to enhance the scope of both the supply and demand of sports and arts programs, and their associated life skills, in specific neighborhoods in the respective cities.
-Beneficiary cities assign technical working groups to partner with RYF to address the risk factors and themes listed above.
+Our beneficiary cities are those that have partnered with RYF to enhance the scope of both the supply and demand of sports and arts programs, and their associated life skills, in specific neighborhoods.

 Cities: San Salvador, Tegucigalpa, Corregidora, Bogotá and Medellín.

 The goal is to encourage the identified organizations to prepare working papers presenting their experience in the related field, propose implementation strategies and to offer expected results.